How to get the Best Liposuction in Melbourne – Choose the Best Liposuction Surgeon and have realistic expectations!

 Liposuction is a procedure typically performed whilst you are under General Anaesthetic.
 In other words, your unconscious with your breathing monitored by a qualified Anaesthetist.
 Then, your excess fat is removed by a Surgeon using a long, hollow cylindrical instrument called a cannula.

 Whilst, Liposculpture is typically performed under local Anaesthetic, meaning you are aware of what is going on but can feel little to no pain.
 The progress of your procedure can be judged during your operation to help you get a better result.
 Liposculpture is, essentially, a slower, more refined type of liposuction.

 Often, the procedure involves your Surgeon using a combination of local Anaesthetic and Adrenaline to help minimize pain and trauma to the surrounding tissues.
 The technical terminology for this combination is Tumescent liposuction.

 Before you embark on your liposuction or liposculpting procedure, there are many things you and your surgeon need to consider including, the results you desire and ascertaining if they are realistic, achievable and able to be maintained.
 This requires an ongoing healthy lifestyle including good nutrition, adequate sleep and plenty of regular exercises.

 Is Liposuction Right for Me?

-Why is Liposuction so frequently requested by both men and women?
+Why is Liposuction so popular?

-- thighs or legs
+- Thighs or legs

-- neck area
+- Neck area

-- flanks or buttocks
+- Flanks or buttocks